-

 Clicking on the Degree programs in the list below will take you away from the Careers page.

-This curriculum is designed for individuals who plan to transfer to a four-year college or university to complete a baccalaureate degree program in business administration with a major in accounting, business management, decision science and management, information systems, finance, marketing, etc.
+Purpose: This curriculum is designed for individuals who plan to transfer to a four-year college or university to complete a baccalaureate degree program in business administration with a major in accounting, business management, decision science and management, information systems, finance, marketing, etc.

-The curriculum is designed to provide a broad foundation that will prepare students to enter any of the varied fields in criminal justice or to prepare for professional advancement.
+Purpose: The curriculum is designed to provide a broad foundation that will prepare students to enter any of the varied fields in criminal justice or to prepare for professional advancement.
 Job opportunities for students include local, state, and federal enforcement officers, police officers, private or government investigators, adult/juvenile correction officers, probation/parole officers and counselors, security directors (managers), loss prevention directors, classification managers, and personnel clearance administrators.
 Most of the ADJ courses in this curriculum are 'core courses' that provide a basic entry-level foundation in both criminal justice and security administration.
 These courses must be taken by ALL STUDENTS in this program.
 At several points in the curriculum, 'course options' are provided for selection by the students.

 Special Curriculum Admission Requirements: Students are advised that many criminal justice and private/government security agencies require excellent moral character and a written record of conduct prior to consideration for employment.

-This curriculum is designed for those students who wish to take only those courses that relate directly to the law enforcement field.
+Purpose: This curriculum is designed for those students who wish to take only those courses that relate directly to the law enforcement field.
 The occupational objectives are to provide a basic foundation for individuals entering some particular area of the criminal justice field that does not require an A.A.S. or higher degree in criminal justice, or for persons already in the criminal justice field who wish to extend their knowledge/skill, or for those exploring the criminal justice field as a career alternative.
 Courses taken in the certificate program can be applied to the A.A.S. degree.

 Special Curriculum Admission Requirements: Students are advised that many criminal justice and private/government security agencies require excellent moral character and a written record of conduct prior to consideration for employment.

-This program is designed to prepare students to transfer to a four-year college or university to complete a baccalaureate degree program in criminal justice, criminology, or related fields.
+Purpose: This program is designed to prepare students to transfer to a four-year college or university to complete a baccalaureate degree program in criminal justice, criminology, or related fields.

-Purpose This curriculum prepares students to transfer to any four-year college or university teacher preparation program.
+Purpose This curriculum is designed for students seeking licensure in K-12 Special Education Adapted Curriculum or K-12 Special Education General Curriculum.
+This curriculum prepares students to transfer to any four-year college or university teacher preparation program.
 Courses in this degree are designed to satisfy some of the endorsement and professional course requirements of a Virginia teaching license.
 In EDU 200, students will identify the endorsement (content) courses they need to earn a teaching license.
 Students should meet with a Teacher Education faculty member or Education Field Placement Coordinator and Advising Specialist to select the correct courses for their area of licensure.
 EDU 200 and EDU 204 both require 20-hour field placements in a K-12 public school.
 Students will be required to complete a background check before being placed in the schools.
 Students with criminal records should consult with the Teacher Education Field Placement Coordinator before enrolling in the courses.
 Students are strongly encouraged to take the VCLA after completing ENG 111, ENG 112, Eng-literature course, and CST 100 or 110.

-This program is a flexible associate degree.
+Purpose: This program is a flexible associate degree.
 For students who plan to transfer, the degree can parallel the first two years of a four-year bachelor of science program if they choose courses that match the transfer institution's requirements.
 For those students who do not plan to transfer, the degree allows them to structure a program to suit their needs using accumulated credits from a variety of formal and experiential sources.

-This program is designed for individuals who plan to transfer to a four-year institution to complete a bachelor of arts (B.A.).
+Purpose: This curriculum is designed for persons who plan to transfer to a four-year college or university to complete a baccalaureate degree program in information technology.

-This program is designed for students who plan to transfer to a college or university for a Bachelor of Arts in Art History.
+Purpose: This program is designed for students who plan to transfer to a college or university for a Bachelor of Arts in Art History.

-This program is designed for individuals who plan to transfer to a four-year college or university to complete a baccalaureate degree.
+Purpose This program is designed for individuals who plan to transfer to a four-year college or university to complete a baccalaureate degree.
 Graduates will have the knowledge, skills, and abilities equivalent to students entering the junior level at four-year colleges and universities.

 Students with a baccalaureate degree who wish to pursue the Certified Public Accountant (CPA) examination may use specific course work toward fulfillment of accounting educational requirements.
 Some course work also meets federal government guidelines for those interested in qualifying for positions or promotions in the federal government.
 Students should consult an accounting instructor to determine the courses that meet the educational requirements.